I’ve used Oliveda for three-plus years now. My skin still looks better than it did in year one.

 This is an oil-based cleanser made with olive fruit oil and lavender oil, so it’s nourishing and calming.
 Plus, it smells amazing.

 If you’re looking for a true cleansing oil, I’d definitely choose this one.
-That said, I still reach for my Colleen Rothschild cleansing balm at night to take off my makeup because.
-But for a gentle, hydrating cleanse, this one’s a winner.
-(Full review of the Colleen Rothschild balm here.)
+That said, I still use my Colleen Rothschild cleansing balm at night to take off my makeup.
+It’s a better fit for a gentle, hydrating cleanse than an oil.
+(I have a full Colleen Rothschild cleansing balm review if you want to dig deeper.)

 This is an oil-based cleanser for normal or combination skin that’s meant to nourish and hydrate while removing impurities.
 But honestly, I didn’t love it; the formula didn’t glide over my skin the way I want an oil cleanser to, so it’s not one I’d repurchase.